 Who We Are

 Keit Spectrometers is a company focused on developing FTIR technology for process monitoring and control applications in manufacturing industries.
-Keit is backed by prominent technology investment firms Longwall Venture Partners and the Midven Rainbow Seed Fund, Wood Family Office and Wren Capital and is an active industry partner with the Centre for Process Analytics and Control Technology (CPACT), an EnterprisePlus Member of the Royal Society of Chemistry (RSC), and Industry Member of IBioIC.
+Keit is backed by prominent technology investment firms Longwall Venture Partners, Angel CoFund, Rainbow Seed Fund, Wood Family Office and Wren Capital and is an active industry partner with the Centre for Process Analytics and Control Technology (CPACT), an EnterprisePlus Member of the Royal Society of Chemistry (RSC), and Industry Member of IBioIC.

 Based on the Harwell Oxford Science and Innovation Campus, Keit spun out of the Rutherford Appleton Laboratory (RAL) in Harwell, England which is managed by the Science & Technology Facilities Council (STFC), one of the seven UK Research Councils and conducts research into particle physics, space science and photon science.

 Chief Executive Officer

 Dan is responsible for leading Keit and builds on over 10 years’ senior management experience in optics and photonics-based technology companies.
 Previously, Dan was Head of Business Development in Dublin-based nanotech start-up Ntera and has an MSc (Oxon) in Engineering and Economics from the University of Oxford.

 Technology Director & Keit Co-Founder